-surveillance and postoperative risk stratification and risk factor management.
-(Level of Evidence: C)

-- Patients with active cardiac conditions should be evaluated and treated per ACC/AHA guidelines and, if appropriate, consider proceeding to the operating room.
+- Patients who have a need for emergency noncardiac surgery should proceed to the operating room and continue perioperative surveillance and postoperative risk stratification and risk factor management.
+(Level of Evidence: C) - Patients with active cardiac conditions should be evaluated and treated per ACC/AHA guidelines and, if appropriate, consider proceeding to the operating room.
 (Level of Evidence: B) - 3.
-Patients undergoing low risk surgery are recommended to proceed to planned surgery.† (Level of Evidence: B) - 4.
-Patients with poor (less than 4 METs) or unknown functional capacity and no clinical risk factors‡ should proceed with planned surgery.† (Level of Evidence: B)
+Patients undergoing low-risk surgery are recommended to proceed to planned surgery.† (Level of Evidence: B)